Combat

 Barracks

 There may come a time when towers and walls are no longer enough to keep your people safe from raider invasions.
-A standing army, recruited from a Barracks, is the next step in your line of defense.
+A standing army, recruited from a Barracks or Stable, is the next step in your line of defense.

-Once a Barracks is constructed, you can assign villagers to be soldiers.
+Once a Barracks is constructed, you can recruit villagers to become soldiers.
 This has an upfront gold cost, and then each soldier has an additional upkeep for training and compensation.
+More powerful units have a higher recruitment and upkeep cost, but they can also use stronger weapons and armor.

 Soldiers garrisoned inside a Barracks will fire arrows at nearby threats, if they are armed with bows and arrows.